Mike-on-Tour/tzv/README.md

 ## Description
-Tour destinations is an extension to phpBB boards which lets you adminster destinations for motorcyclists, bikers, hikers and so forth.
+Tour Destinations Database is an extension to phpBB boards which lets you adminster destinations for motorcyclists, bikers, hikers and so forth.

 ## Installation
 Upload the content of the zip file into the `/ext` folder of your board and check whether you have a directory structure of `/ext/mot/tzv/composer.json`